agardnerIT/site/_posts/2021/2021-03-23-keptn-pipelines.md

 At this point you probably think two things:

 1. "This sounds like an event bus.
-I'll use that." - Bear with me, I'll explain why this "coordination component" isn't just an event bus later in the article.
+I'll use that." - Bear with me, I'll explain why this "coordination component" is more than an event bus later in the article.
 1. "What's the catch?"

 So, my concerns here would be: